 That’s why, the affordability question really comes down to how you choose to pay for it.

-There are at least five ways to pay for solar panels, but only two of them are worth your consideration.
+If you’re getting solar power in Savannah, GA, there are at least five ways to pay for the solar panels, but only two of them are worth your consideration.

 Those two methods are: